The Hidden Resource:

 Not everyone is comfortable or familiar with online databases, and that's where your local librarians can help.
-Come in and use our computers or WiFi, and if you get stuck or need help getting started, you can ask the reference librarian and we can assist.
-Or, if you think you will need more uninterrupted, one-on-one help, then book a librarian or book a tech tutor appointment, and we can work with you individually.
+Come in and use our computers or WiFi, or give us a call, and if you get stuck or need help getting started you can ask the reference librarian and we can assist.
+Or, if you think you will need more uninterrupted, one-on-one help, then book a tech tutor appointment, and we can work with you individually.
 We like to encourage as much learning and hands-on experience as possible, so come with your notes, prepare to take more notes, and we can guide you through it so you can feel comfortable working on your own!

 Up Next: Exploring LiLI - Chilton Library

 It's time we explored more of the massive database that is LiLI.org.
 We can begin with one of the databases that I recommend the most to patrons, Chiltion Library.
 This database is so functional that it is perfect for those who are car savvy as well as those who are in the business of cars.
 Tune in to catch the next blog on this amazing online database!